Yorsyboy/yorsyboy/README.md

 <h3 align="left">A Full-stack Developer, and a <a href="https://www.microverse.org/?grsf=n05ptr">Microverse</a> graduate 📖.</h3>

-- 👨🏾‍💻 I’m skilled in JavaScript, React, Node and Ruby on Rails_
+- 👨🏾‍💻 I’m skilled in JavaScript, React, Node and Ruby on Rails.

 - 📫 How to reach me **adekunletaiwo43@yahoo.com**